 WHAT ARE THE METALLIC SOLIDS?

-Here we talk about the most common type of solids.
-Use them on daily basis.
-If you stop for a second and look around you, you will notice that most of the objects that you have are either made up of metals or contains a metal.
-For example, your watch has metal components, and your...
+In this article Iet's talk about the most common type of solids: THE METALLIC SOLIDS.
+These are the ones which we use on daily basis.
+Just look around you and you'll notice that most man-made objects are either made of a metals or at least contain 1 metallic component.
+For example, your watch has metal...
 Continue Reading →

 WHAT ARE THE MOLECULAR SOLIDS?

-During the wintertime in case you are blessed enough to be in a place where it's snowing, if you are like most school kids, you get pretty excited about snow days.
+During the wintertime when it snows, if you are like most school kids, you get pretty excited about snowy days.
 On your day off, you might go outside and play in the snow as you watch the snowflakes fall.
-When a snowflake lands on...
+When a snowflake lands on your gloved hands, you can see the shape of the snowflake...
 Continue Reading →

 WHAT ARE THE IONIC SOLIDS?